TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 Also, I ask that you don't use external libraries.
 I like for these files to be as easy as possible to test, so limiting dependencies is helpful.

-### File Input/Output
-Most languages have either built in utilities or functions in a standard library used to both read and write files.
-Most file input/output functions follow a similar pattern througout many programming languages.
-A string to the path of the file and a "mode".
-A mode is how the files is opened.
-Will the file be opened for reading or writing or even both?
-Will the file be appending new content?
-Truncated?

-First, begin with writing a file to disk.
-It's better to put it in a separate function to keep the script/main function clean and modular.
-This should also be done to the read file function.
-In the write function it should show how to open a file with write abilities and write some contents to the file.
-Before closing the file, you should first call the appropriate function to "flush" to make sure everything is written to disk.
-Then close the file.
-There should be basic error checking to show how to know if opening a file didn't work or if an I/O related error occurred.

-With the read file function open the file with read abilities.
-Most higher level languages offer a way to read line by line or even transfer the whole contents into a string.
-Best way to read the file is to loop line by line and do some processing.
-It doesn't have to be much.
-Simply printing it onto the screen is enough.
-Like in the write function, make sure there is some basic error checking.
 ## Plagiarism

 **Please** do not submit work that is copied from another source.
 If work is found to be